 We have trekked up-peak and down-dale for many years in this neck of the woods (we’ve written about some of our favourite Derbyshire walks here) but sometimes you just want a leisurely stroll, a Sunday walk before you hit the pub for a pint by the fire.
 The 1 mile Youlgreave river walk achieves this objective.

 From the bottom of Hollywell Lane (just past the village hall) you can take the river path either east or west.
 East takes you the shorter route to the hamlet of Alport where you pass the cutest single arched bridge cut from local limestone.
 The vistas are more open in this direction and there is plenty to watch between the brave bathers and the local ducks.
 Whereas, west leads you to the next village of Middleton, through denser patches of trees – very pretty in the Autumn.

-The paths don’t get too muddy and the ground is very even; a walk along the river in Youlgeave is the epitome of a gentle amble.
+The paths don’t get too muddy and the ground is very even; this Youlgreave walk along the river is the epitome of a gentle amble.